cakephp/docs/en/orm/validation.rst

         return $validator;
     }

-Validation is **not** triggered when directly setting properties to your entities::
+Validation is **not** triggered when directly setting properties on your entities::

     $userEntity->email = 'not an email!!';